botbw/CZ4042-assign2/report.md

 ### Model
-Inspired by (Dhillon, 2019), we use a similar architecture: Given a pre-trained model `feature_extractor` (backbone in origial paper), apply a `ReLU` on logits, and then append a new fully-connected layer `Dense`.
+Inspired by (Dhillon, 2019), we use a similar architecture: Given a pre-trained model `feature_extractor`, apply a `ReLU` on logits, and then append a new fully-connected layer `Dense`.
 Which in general is
 > `feature_extractor`->`ReLU & Flatten`->`Dense`->`Softmax`

 We chosse `VGG-16` as the `feature_extractor` since it has smaller size, good trainabiliy and acceptable performance.